-Bits Description Comments 64 Parity bits 8 RS parity bytes for header error protection 4 Audio codec mode See Table 5-2.
-This parameter must be set to the same value for all streams.
-2 Stream ID This field is used to indicate the stream type - either core (00) or enhanced (01).
-(10) and (11) are reserved.
-3 PDU Sequence No. This is the sequence no. of the PDU.
-It increments by one modulo the sequence number range (as defined in Table 5-2) every PDU.
-2 Blend Control This field must be set to the same value for all streams.
-Refer to Table 5-5.
-5 Pre-decoded Per Stream Delay / TX Digital Audio Gain If stream ID = 00, this field defines the TX digital audio gain (see Table 5-6).For all other Stream IDs, this field defines the delay between this corresponding stream and stream 00.
+Bits Description Comments 5 Pre-decoded Per Stream Delay/ TX Digital Audio Gain If Stream ID = 00, this field defines the TX Digital Audio Gain (see Table 5-6).
+For all other Stream IDs, this field defines the delay between this corresponding stream and stream 00.
 Stream 00 is never delayed but the corresponding stream which is delayed.
 This delay, in units of 4 audio frame periods, is that which the receiver is to normally apply prior to audio decoding.
-6 Post-decoded Common Delay Delay, in units of 4 audio frame periods that the receiver uses to align the digital audio content with associated analog audio content after audio decoding.
+6 Post-decoded Common Delay Delay, in units of 4 audio frame periods, that the receiver uses to align the digital audio content with associated analog audio content after audio decoding.
 This field must be set to the same value for all streams.
-3 Latency Audio codec latency in units of 2 audio frame periods-the value is limited to a maximum value of 10.
+3 Latency Audio codec latency in units of 2 audio frame periods; the value is limited to a maximum value of 10.
 This value constrains the total audio encoder/decoder delay to a fixed value.
 This parameter excludes any decoder implementation delays and is equivalent to the elastic buffer depth, D. This field must be set to the same value for all streams.
-1 P {first} Flag First Packet Partial.
-P {first} is set to one if the first encoded audio packet of the PDU is a continuation from the last PDU.
-1 P {last} Flag Last Packet Partial.
-P {last} is set to one if the last packet of the PDU will continue into the next PDU.
-6 Starting Sequence No. Sequence no. of the encoded audio packet in the PDU following the first partial packet, if any.
-Initialized to zero for all streams simultaneously; the range is 0-63.
-6 No. of packets (NOP) No. of encoded audio packets contained within the PDU, full and partial.
-1 HEF -Header Expansion Flag Header Expansion Flag is set to '1' when optional Header Expansion Field is inserted immediately following Location Fields.
+1 P {first} Flag First Packet Partial P {first} is set to "1" if the first encoded audio packet of the PDU is a continuation from the last PDU.
+1 P {last} Flag Last Packet Partial Plast is set to "1" if the last packet of the PDU will continue into the next PDU.
+6 Starting Sequence Number Sequence number of the encoded audio packet in the PDU following the first partial packet, if any.
+Initialized to zero for all streams simultaneously; the range is 0 to 63.
+6 Number of Packets (NOP) Number of encoded audio packets contained within the PDU, full and partial.
+1 Header Expansion Flag (HEF) Header Expansion Flag is set to "1" when optional Header Expansion Field is inserted immediately following Location Fields.
 8 La Location Location of last byte of the Program Service Data field.
 The location is relative to the first byte (0) of the PDU.
-NOP [.]
-Lc Locator fields Each of NOP pointers consisting of Lc bits points to location of last byte (CRC location) of the corresponding packet for each of the NOP packets (partial or full) in the PDU.
+NOP·Lc Locator fields Each of NOP pointers consisting of Lc bits points to location of last byte (CRC location) of the corresponding packet for each of the NOP packets (partial or full) in the PDU.
 The location is relative to the first byte (0) of PDU.
-0-128 (optio nal) Header Expansion Field(s) (optional) Header Expansion Field present only when Header Expansion Flag is set to one.
+0 - 128 (optional) Header Expansion Field(s) (optional) Header Expansion Field present only when Header Expansion Flag is set to "1".
 See Table 5-7 for format.
-RSfill (Cond itional) Start at byte 14+ceil(NOP·Lc/8)+(No. of Header Exp.
-Fields) through byte 95 This field extends to the end of the 96-byte RS codeword.
+RSfill (Conditional) Start at byte 14 + ceil(NOP·Lc/8) + (Number of Header Expansion Fields) through byte 95 This field extends to the end of the 96-byte RS codeword.
 Bytes include the start of Expansion bytes, PSD field, followed by Audio packets when the Expansion bytes, PSD do extend to the RS codeword length (96-bytes).

-5.2.1.1 Audio codec mode
+5.2.1.1 Audio Codec Mode